***Online Course now available – Communicating with a non-speaking child****

 Introducing choices can be difficult for some children.
 Keep it simple start with just two items to choose from.
 Use the objects or visuals so the child is clear on the choice offered.
 You can offer an item you know the child wants i.e. chocolate vrs a choice they don’t want like a sock to help build choice making skills.

 Reading is a great activity to encourage with your child.
 If they struggle to sit and read a book with you engage with the story in a different way such as play and on tv and then go back to the book.
-I have a few ideas in my post about reading with children.
+I have a few ideas in my post about reading with children and our favourite books for story play.

 You can get a referral to see a speech therapist from your Health Visitor, GP, Nursery or school.
 It was our speech therapist that referred my children for an ADOS assessment which led to receiving an autism diagnosis.
 It also lead to my son taking up alternative communication